sgost/contentconcepts-data/about/team.md

     themeColor: "#FFC6CD"
   - id: 4
     name: Dr Nalini Krishna, PhD
-    role: Consulting Editor (Biological Sciences and Medicine)
+    role: Scientific Editor - Manuscript, Thesis & Dissertation
-    description: Dr Nalini gained extensive writing and editing experience from her 10-year career as a scientist at a leading biotechnology lab in India.
+    description: Dr Nalini gained extensive writing and editing experience from her 20-year career as a scientist at a leading biotechnology lab in India.
 She has written and edited many types of academic documents, from research proposals to regulatory documents.
 She has conducted and supervised clinical research trials for reputed pharmaceuticals companies.
 Scientific